Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/nlu.md

 - i want to speak to customer service
 - i want to talk to a person
 - i want to talk to human
-- i want to talk to someone at rasa
+- i want to talk to someone at pay bank
 - i want to talk to someone else
 - i want to talk to someone who is smarter than you
 - i would like to speak to a person
-- i'd rather speak with a real rasa employee
+- i'd rather speak with a real bank employee
-- id like to talk to a real rasa employee
+- id like to talk to a real bank employee
 - let me speak with a real person please
 - let me talk to a human
 - let me talk to a real person